pdsink/pdsink/docs/README.md

 - Add `jetlog` to project dependencies.
 - Create a simple wrapper.
-- Set variables in config to enable desired levels and modules.
+- Set variables in the config to enable desired levels and modules.

 See the examples for details.